From Journey Mapping to CX Management

 Generally speaking, for journey mapping and CX management, the software should enable fast, simple and flexible mapping as well as the integration of customer feedback.
 Settings and operation are important, as journeys often need to be regrouped or moved.
 A screensharing feature for collaborative work is also beneficial, as journey mapping and CXM are team efforts.
 Data connectivity then still needs appropriate APIs: Dan, CX teams can link feedback data streams from survey tools or customer data from a customer data platform to touchpoints.
 Also look for APIs to project management tools.
 Because then you can distribute the actionable insights as tickets to stakeholders.

-How to convnince internal stakeholders
+How to convince internal stakeholders

 Since journeys can be visualized more easily and clearly than with sketches and sticky notes on the whiteboard, internal stakeholders quickly realize how complex a journey can be.
 They recognize that they are part of a journey with the touchpoint in their area of responsibility and that they influence the customer’s experience.
 It also becomes clear more quickly which touchpoints are working well or where there are problems.
 Interestingly, their own silos then recede into the background and the path to holistic CX management is clear.